Cervical Facet Joint Pain

-If you have previously suffered injury or you have local muscle weakness supporting your facet joints than it is even easier to repeated lock a facet joint.
+If you have previously suffered injury or have local muscle weakness supporting your facet joints, it is even easier to lock a facet joint repeatedly.

 What are the Symptoms of a Locked Facet Joint?

 The initial injury can sometimes occur days or occasionally weeks earlier.
+Most commonly, you will notice decreased movement and pain or difficulty stretching.
 Your body will attempt to compensate for the locked joint by the neighbouring joints moving more than they normally would.
-This can often cause pain on the opposite side to the locked facet joint and may potentially lead to other conditions such as sciatica or arm pain.
-Most commonly you will notice decreased movement and pain or difficulty stretching.
+This can often cause pain on the opposite side of the locked facet joint and may lead to other conditions such as sciatica or arm pain.,

 People who have this problem recurrently are said to have facet joint syndrome.
-The most common cause of facet joint syndrome is weak stability muscles that are failing to control the movement of your spine.
+The most common cause of facet joint syndrome is weak stability muscles that fail to control your spine’s movement.

 How is a Facet Joint Injury Diagnosed?

 The most accurate diagnosis of a facet joint injury is via a hands-on examination from a physiotherapist who specialises in spinal physiotherapy.
-Using their professional skills they will confirm the specific facet joint problem and whether it is locked, stiff or unstable.
-Xrays, MRI’s and CT scan are used to identify arthritic changes and fractures but are unable to detect a locked facet joint.
+Using their professional skills, they will confirm the specific facet joint problem and whether it is locked, stiff or unstable.
+X-rays, MRI’s and CT scans are used to identify arthritic changes and fractures but cannot detect a locked facet joint.

-Please consult your physiotherapist for specific advice regarding your facet joint pain management.
+Please consult your neck physiotherapist for specific advice regarding your facet joint pain management.

 The treatment for a locked facet joint is relatively simple.
 Your physiotherapist will quickly detect which facet joint is locked.
 Then proceed to unlock it.
 Usually, a locked facet can be unlocked using a painless joint releasing technique.